 - They must comply with the rules and legislation governing monitoring of veterinary medicinal products.

 Transitional provision for over-the-counter veterinary medicines for particular animal species that were exempted from requiring a marketing authorisation before 28 January 2022

 These veterinary medicinal can provisionally remain on the market until there is more clarity regarding the categories of veterinary products that do not require prescription by a veterinarian under Article 34 of Regulation (EU) No. 2019/6.
 Antimicrobial products are an exception to this, details of which are given below.

 From the start of 2023 onwards, wholesale traders in veterinary medicinal products with an exemption for specific pets will be required to notify the authorities and assessments of relevant veterinary medicinal products will take place.

-If you are a wholesaler who brings a veterinary medicine to the Dutch market that is intended for specific pets, you will have received a letter at the end of May containing further information.
-If you have not received this, the letter is also available to read here (in Dutch).
+If you are a wholesaler who brings a veterinary medicine to the Dutch market that is intended for specific pets, you have received news items in May and December 2022 containing further information.
+If you have not received these news items, these can be found here (in Dutch).

 The legal basis for the exemption for specific pets is set out in Article 5(6) of the Veterinary Medicinal Products Regulation.
 In the Netherlands, this exemption has been incorporated in Article 2.1 of the Veterinary Medicines Regulations 2022.

 Article 2.1 paragraph 2 of the Veterinary Medicines Decree 2022 contains information about exemptions from the ban on importing, transporting, receiving, possessing or using veterinary medicines in the Netherlands for the purposes of animal experiments.
 This exemption applies to experiments performed in compliance with the Experiments on Animals Act (Wet op de dierproeven) by the licence holders specified in the act.

 Diagnostic testing of non-living material from an animal